 About Snowdon Mountain Railway

-Snowdon Mountain Railway is pleased to announce its reopening on Friday 10th July 2020.
-After careful consideration Snowdon Mountain Railway will not open the summit building ‘Hafod Eryri’ for the 2020 season.
+Snowdon Mountain Railway is pleased to announce it is open.
+After careful consideration Snowdon Mountain Railway will not open the summit building ‘Hafod Eryri’ for the 2021 season.
 This decision is based on the difficult practicalities of trying to implement safe social distancing measures within the building.

 ABOUT SNOWDON MOUNTAIN RAILWAY